A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: Lift of the Seiberg--Witten equations

 If $\phi$ does not vanish identically on $X$, then $(A,\phi)$ satisfy equation \eqref{eqn:SW FA omega}. \end{prop} \begin{proof} The first claim is immediate by Lemma \ref{lem:sigma(phi,phi)phi}.
 For the converse, equation \eqref{eqn:SW FA omega applied phi} implies

 Lemma \ref{lem:gamma(tau) kernel} implies that equation \eqref{eqn:SW FA omega} holds in all points $p\in X$ where $\phi_p$ is non-zero.
 Suppose that $F_A^+-\sigma(\phi,\phi)-\mu$ is non-zero in some point $p\in X$.
 Then by continuity it is non-zero also in a small open neighbourhood $U$ of $p$.
 Hence $\phi$ has to vanish on $U$.
-Since by assumption $\phi$ does not vanish identically on $X$ and $D_A^X\phi=0$, this contradicts a theorem in \cite{Baer} that the zero set of a harmonic spinor $\phi$ of a generalized Dirac operator is a countably $2$-rectifiable set in $X$ and thus has Hausdorff dimension at most $2$.
-Therefore equation \eqref{eqn:SW FA omega} holds in all points of $X$. \end{proof}
+Since $\phi$ is in the kernel of $D_A^X$, the unique continuation property of Dirac operators \cite{Aro, Boo, Baer} and the assumption that $X$ is connected by Convention \ref{convention} imply that $\phi$ vanishes identically on $X$, contradicting the assumption.
+Therefore equation \eqref{eqn:SW FA omega} holds in all points of $X$. \end{proof} Recall that a pair $(A,\phi)$ is called irreducible if the spinor $\phi$ does not vanish identically on $X$.
+Similarly we define for the Kaluza--Klein circle bundle $Y\rightarrow X$: \begin{defn} A spinor $\psi\in\Gamma(S_Y)$ is called {\em irreducible} if $\psi$ does not vanish identically on $Y$. \end{defn}